 Career Scope of Linguistics

 Also known as a speech-language pathologist, a Speech Therapist facilitates the diagnosis, prevention and treatment of speech disorders especially those concerned with communication and pronunciation.
-Under the vast scope of Linguistics, this career profile is in-demand in healthcare and educational domain and is concerned with treating children and adults in tackling their speech disorders.
+Under the vast scope of Linguistics, this career profile is in-demand in the healthcare and educational domain and is concerned with treating children and adults by tackling their speech disorders.

 Lexicography is also a distinguished branch of Linguistics and working in this field, you will be involved in studying words and accumulating them for dictionaries.
 Further, Lexicographers concentrate on defining the pronunciation, meaning, variations and etymology of words.
-Linguists in this field are generally employed by publishing houses or research institutions for studying and de-scribing the vocabulary of a particular language.
+Linguists in this field are generally employed by publishing houses or research institutions for studying and describing the vocabulary of a particular language.